How To Use Empathy For Better Communication

 You pour over every word and you take yourself into account because, even if good content could be produced by putting in less effort, you are also receiving what you produce.

 You go through the process of self-empathy because, whatever your create, even if it is intended for someone else, will also be received by you.

 In creating a message, you will be changed…always keep that in mind.

-Ask all of the above communicative questions about your audience in crafting a message that you are going to be publicly giving:
+Along with the application guidelines, here are some communicative questions to consider about your audience in crafting a message that you are going to be publicly giving: